Bust of Max Planck

 The discovery of altermagnetism has been included by Science Magazine in the list of the "top science breakthroughs of 2024".
 This discovery is the only entry from the field of physics on the prestigious list, which is led by advances in HIV medicine and also includes the landing of a space rocket.

 In 2024, researchers published experimental observations of altermagnetism in MnTe and CrSb using momentum-space photoemission spectroscopy at large synchrotron facilities.
 These experiments were guided by the theoretical work of Libor Šmejkal and his collaborators.
-The cyan beam in the image represents such a photoemission experiment, used to demonstrate altermagnetism.

 Further reading: